[This article is part of the “Foraging Resources” series]

 The Hedgerow Handbook – by Adele Nozedar

-Those recipes include food, remedies, drinks and preserves, making the best of every part of the plant that is featured.
+The book features recipes for food, remedies, drinks and preserves, ensuring that every part of the plant is utilized to its fullest potential.

 The Thrifty Forager - by Alys Fowler